 DNS Leak History

-DNS (Domain Name Servers) leaks are a well-known problem within the VPN industry.
-While the biggest names in the game (such as ExpressVPN or NordVPN) don’t have a single issue associated with this topic, Hotspot Shield hasn’t managed to climb out undamaged.
+DNS (Domain Name Systems) leaks are a well-known problem within the VPN industry.
+While the biggest names in the game (such as ExpressVPN or CyberGhost) don’t have a single issue associated with this topic, Hotspot Shield hasn’t managed to climb out undamaged.

 This VPN provider leaks its customers DNS through a certain type of Chrome extension.
 Although it’s a rather specific scenario, a company that wants to be taken seriously shouldn’t have a single problem with DNS leaks.
 Put that on top of their current data logging controversies, and, well…